apache/pekko-management/docs/src/main/paradox/kubernetes-lease.md

 #### Creating the Custom Resource Definition for the lease

+For the CRD Implementation, a Custom Resource must be created.
 This requires admin privileges to your Kubernetes / Open Shift cluster but only needs doing once.

 Kubernetes: